33% of divorced couples cite Facebook as a reason for their split.

 Ah, Facebook.
 The social networking site that's fast becoming not just a thorn in our backsides, but the bane of our existences.
 If Facebook isn't selling your private information to companies these days, then it's breaking up happy marriages.
 What was once a tool for sharing party pics and finding long-lost friends is now the reason behind many divorces — and we're not even going to mention its part in the online stalking of ex-boyfriends, or even current ones for that matter.

-A U.K. divorce site found that in Dec.
-2009, 20% of "behavior petitions" (which is British lingo for "reasons to file for divorce") contained the word "Facebook" in them, meaning that the site was in some way to blame for the marriage's dissolution.
-In Dec.
-2011, that percentage jumped to 33%.
+A U.K. divorce site found that even in Dec.
+2009, 20 percent of "behavior petitions" (which is British lingo for "reasons to file for divorce") contained the word "Facebook" in them, meaning that the site was in some way to blame for the marriage's dissolution.
+Just a couple of years later, that percentage jumped to 33 percent.

 Not surprisingly, the number-one reason why Facebook was at fault in these cases was due to "inappropriate messages to members of the opposite sex."
 It seems that people have yet to learn to make sexual and flirty comments through personal email as opposed to a Facebook wall for all the world (and significant others) to see.